jamwil1226/quickvibes/README.md

  ## We know these images are something you most likely want to save, so we provided an area for you to save the images here.
 ![Saved Images](./assets/images/saved-images.png)

- ## Want to learn more about your favorite astronaut?
+ ## Want to learn more about a famous astronaut?
 You can also do that here.
  ![Favorite Astronaut](./assets/images/favorite-astronaut.png)

  ## This site is fully responsive for all screen sizes.
  ![Responsive homepage-1](./assets/images/homepage-1.png)
  ![Responsive homepage-2](./assets/images/homepage-2.png)

-## Click here to view Space Explorer now: https://jamwil1226.github.io/quickvibes/
+## Click here to view Space Explorer now: https://jamwil1226.github.io/space-explorer/

 ## We hope you enjoy becoming a Space Explorer!
 We welcome all contributions and feedback!